-Defogging and Defrosting
+Defogging and Defrosting Windows

 Your system has two settings for clearing the front and side windows.
+For each setting, adjust the temperature control as desired.

-To defrost the windows quickly, use DEFROST with the temperature knob all the way in the red area.
-To warm passengers while keeping the windows clean, use DEFOG.
+To defrost the front window quickly, rotate the temperature control knob all the way in the red area.
+Use DEFROST and adjust the fan to the highest speed.
+To warm passengers while keeping the front window clean, use DEFOG.